Kegerator: Configurations

 Kegerators are generally designed for use with beer kegs, but they are gaining popularity for dispensing other types of drinks, most notably wine, cold-brewed coffee, kombucha, and soda.
 With home brew kegs, you can put whatever liquid you want inside the keg, pressurize it and dispense it with a kegerator.
 Different types of liquids require different alterations to the dispensing system.
 Wine and cold brewed coffee use a CO2/Nitrogen blend to pressurize the kegs.
-These types of drinks also require all stainless steel contact with the dispense system fittings because the higher acid content can corrode the chrome plated brass normally found in dispense systems.
-You may also need to change out the beer line for silicone wine line, which is less likely to impart flavors.
+These types of drinks also require all stainless steel contact with the dispense system fittings because the higher acid content can corrode the chrome-plated brass normally found in dispense systems.
+You may also need to change out the beer line for a silicone wine line, which is less likely to impart flavors.
 In many larger cities, coffee houses and wineries are offering their products in commercial kegs for use in a kegerator.
 If that is not available, you can always fill a home brew keg yourself.